 |Demographics||Large, diverse market.
 Skews slightly younger than Bing||Skews towards older, married individuals with high incomes|

 |Targeting||Audience & content target with many options||Audience targeting, more account-based marketing options|

 |Cost Per Click||The average CPC for Google Ads is $1 to $2||The average CPC for Bing Ads is $1.54|

 |Click Through Rate||The average CTR for Google Ads is 1.91% (for the Search Network) and 0.35% (for the Display Network).||The average CTR for Bing Ads is 2.83%.|

 |Conversion Rate||The >average conversion rate for Google Ads is 3.75%.||The average conversion rate for Bing Ads is 2.94%.|

 The 7 differences between Bing Ads vs. Google Ads

-In the Bing Ads vs. Google Ads debate, there are seven critical differences you need to know about:
+In the Bing Ads vs. Google Adwords debate, there are seven critical differences you need to know about: